 I'm a pretty big fan of JRPGs and I did enjoy Ni no Kuni when it came out on the PS3.
 It wasn't an…

-Should You Play One Shot?
+Should You Play Touhou Luna Nights?